Shrek: Cultural impact

 The New York Times retrospectively described the film as "a beloved, offbeat fairy tale whose characters and jokes continue to permeate pop culture, reaching another generation of fans."
-Previous films and television shows, such as Fractured Fairy Tales and The Princess Bride, have parodied the traditional fairy tale.
+Previous films and television shows, such as Fractured Fairy Tales and The Princess Bride, had parodied the traditional fairy tale.
 Shrek had a significant impact that influenced a later generation of mainstream animated films, receiving recognition for being one of the most influential from the 2000s.
-Particularly after Shrek 2, animated films began to incorporate more pop culture references and end-film musical numbers.
-Such elements can be seen in films like Robots, Chicken Little, Doogal, Ron's Gone Wrong and more recently with Ruby Gillman, Teenage Kraken and The Tiger's Apprentice.
-It also inspired a number of computer animated films which also spoofed fairy tales, or other related story genres, often including adult-oriented humor, most of which were not nearly as successful as Shrek, such as Chicken Little, Happily N'Ever After, Igor, Hoodwinked!, Donkey Xote, Enchanted and its sequel Disenchanted.
+Animated films such as Ice Age and Despicable Me began to incorporate more pop culture references.
+It also inspired a number of computer animated films which also spoofed fairy tales, or other related story genres, often including adult-oriented humor, such as Happily N'Ever After, Hoodwinked!, and Enchanted.
 In 2020, the United States Library of Congress selected Shrek to be preserved in the National Film Registry for being "culturally, historically, or aesthetically significant".

 Other media

 Several video game adaptations of the film have been published on various game console platforms, including Shrek (2001), Shrek: Hassle at the Castle (2002), Shrek: Extra Large (2002), Shrek: Super Party (2002) and Shrek SuperSlam (2005).
-Shrek was also included as a bonus unlockable character in the video game Tony Hawk's Underground 2 (2004).
+Shrek was also included as a bonus unlockable character in the video game Tony Hawk's Underground 2 (2004), and the 2026 mobile game FIFA Heroes.

 In 2003, Dark Horse Comics released a three-issue mini-series comic book adaptation of Shrek which was written by Mark Evanier, and the issues were later compiled into a trade paperback.

 A musical version, based on the film, with music by Jeanine Tesori and a book and lyrics by David Lindsay-Abaire, opened on Broadway on December 14, 2008, and closed January 3, 2010, running for a total of 441 performances.
 It starred Brian d'Arcy James in the title role, Sutton Foster as Princess Fiona, Christopher Sieber as Lord Farquaad, Daniel Breaker as Donkey, and John Tartaglia as Pinocchio.
 The Broadway production was recorded and released on DVD, Blu-ray and digital media.
 A North American Tour opened July 25, 2010, in Chicago.
 A London production opened in the West End on June 7, 2011.
 The musical received many Tony Award nominations and won the 2009 Tony Award for Best Costume Design.
 It received five Laurence Olivier Award nominations including Best New Musical.

 A shot-for-shot fan remake titled Shrek Retold was released through 3GI Industries on November 29, 2018.
 The project was a collaboration of 200 filmmakers and mixes live action, hand drawn animation, Flash animation, CGI and various other art forms to recreate the film.
 The film is available on YouTube for free.